-- Both sides were lightly sanded using FINE sandpaper to remove any loose wood pieces (can be important when using cull lumber which may be a little beat up)
+- Both sides were lightly sanded using FINE sandpaper to remove any loose wood pieces (helpful if using cull lumber as it might be a little beat up)

-- Don’t worry about sanding to make the entire surface smooth, especially if planning to distress.
+- Don’t worry about sanding the entire surface, especially if planning to distress.
 Imperfections give character and makes distressing look more realistic

 - Wipe down both sides to remove any saw dust or debris